Detecting Gas Leaks

 • flared fitting

 This page is primarily about how I used a handheld combustible gas leak detector.
 Another way to detect unwanted gases is to wall mounted detectors.
+Try seeking the advice of a firefighter to make sure you get a trustworthy and accurate detector.

 Vintage Stove Restorations & Repair Notes